- A performance bargain

 Kia fits each Stinger with the usual mandatory gear, and this year, it’s made blind-spot monitors standard across the board.
 Some models can be fitted with a surround-view camera system and a head-up display.

 However, the most critical safety technology—automatic emergency braking—isn’t offered on the base Stinger or the Stinger GT.
 That makes us scratch our heads, since the feature comes standard on all other trims, bundled with adaptive cruise control, automatic headlights, and active lane control.
+LED headlights are available on all trims and are rated "Good" by the IIHS.
+The base halogen headlights are rated "Poor."

 2019 Kia Stinger